rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```
 This configuration file sets authentication for three usernames, _bob_, _mary_, and `*`.
 It sets a password for the first two.

-This configuration also sets permissions for all usernames. _bob_ has permission to perform all operations, but _mary_ can only query the cluster, as well as backup and join the cluster. `*` is a special username, which indicates that all users -- even anonymous users (requests without any BasicAuth information) -- have permission to check the cluster status and readiness.
+This configuration also sets permissions for all usernames. _bob_ has permission to perform all operations, but _mary_ can query the cluster, as well as backup and join the cluster. `*` is a special username, which indicates that all users -- even anonymous users (requests without any BasicAuth information) -- have permission to check the cluster status and readiness.
 All users can also join as a read-only node.
 This can be useful if you wish to leave certain operations open to all accesses.

 ## Secure cluster example
 Starting a node with HTTPS enabled, node-to-node encryption, mutual TLS disabled, and with the above configuration file.
 It is assumed the HTTPS X.509 certificate and key are at the paths `server.crt` and `key.pem` respectively, and the node-to-node certificate and key are at `node.crt` and `node-key.pem`